grace-notes/website/contents/topics/life-of-christ.md

 that his severed head be brought on a platter to be seen by all these birthday guests.

-· And so it is clear that her motivation not only includes revenge against John, but also against Herod Antipas, her husband.
+&bull; And so it is clear that her motivation not only includes revenge against John, but also against Herod Antipas, her husband.

-· She knew that this request would bring great shame upon him before all of his honored guests.
+&bull; She knew that this request would bring great shame upon him before all of his honored guests.
 She knew that they would say nothing of the incident - nothing to his face, that is.

-· She knew how this would fester within Herod, and how he would eat away at himself over it.
+&bull; She knew how this would fester within Herod, and how he would eat away at himself over it.

-· She was motivated to destroy this man whom she had been so anxious to marry not so long ago.
+&bull; She was motivated to destroy this man whom she had been so anxious to marry not so long ago.
 Probably less than a year.
 This reveals a great hatred.

-· To Herodias, men are a way to gain power; men are weak before her charms, easily manipulated; but never are men to be trusted, never to be loved.
+&bull; To Herodias, men are a way to gain power; men are weak before her charms, easily manipulated; but never are men to be trusted, never to be loved.
 She is chained to their power in a male-dominated society, but she overcomes by means of their weakness.